ywwg/bitbox-editor/README.md

 * Basic normalization and conversion to mono for clips
 * Normalize a group of clips relative to each other

+## Important Caveat

+Any operations that involve editing audio data (normalize, mono conversion) downsample to 16bit!
+If you are uncomfortable with this loss of quality don't use this tool.

 ## Commands

 * **dir**: Set which dir the bitbox files are in